 Her early married life was spent surviving an itinerant lifestyle in south east England and East Anglia in small ‘tied’ cottages – hence no security – on little finace and with no electricity or ‘mod cons’.
 It was a harsh, nomadic life and opportunities to paint were scarce but despite these obstacles Jean produced a series of paintings whilst living in Suffolk.
 In these early canvasses she captures the essence of the English landscape in the high rolling clouds and twilit harvest fields.
 It is always the un-peopled countryside that interests her.

 In 1960 the family moved to Nottinghamshire which at that time was an area actively involved in coal mining.
 The change of scene from unspoilt rural tranquility to vibrant industry was dramatic.
-Jean was fascinated by the looming presence of the colliery pithead and its dark slag heaps juxtaposed against the sky.
+Jean was fascinated by the looming presence of the colliery pithead and its dark slag heaps semi-silhouetted against the sky.
 She began a series of paintings which again captured the atmospheric quality of an evening landscape, though this time with the ominous ‘eyes’ of the pit head lights, or lit by a burning sunset.
 These ‘pit’ paintings were followed by a series of five studies of the view through a window of her home at North Lodge on the edge of Newstead Abbey Park.

 In 1976 Jean was widowed.
-Determined to remain independant and not to become isolated she joined local art and craft classes and returned to a medium that for her had been long unused – the lino print.
+Determined to remain independent and not to become isolated she joined local art and craft classes and returned to a medium that for her had been long unused – the lino print.
 Over the next decade she produced a series of cleverly designed original cards, some specifically for Christmas.
 Much preliminary work was required to construct these designs and her sketch books of this period are full of the preliminary sketches.

 At the same time Jean was developing her undying interest in landscapes, experimenting with different media and inevitably drawn to subjects in which perspective leads the eye out and beyond to the furthest horizon by way of a winding cart track, a pathway through snowy woods, the furrows of a ploughed field, electricity poles and wires looping across the countryside, hedges stretching off into infinity or the curving lines of cornfield stubble.
 Cornfields and harvest fields have a particular significance for her.

-In the early 1990’s a percetible change came into Jean’s personality and in 1994 she was diagnosed as suffering from Alzheimer’s Disease.
+In the early 1990’s a perceptible change came into Jean’s personality and in 1994 she was diagnosed as suffering from Alzheimer’s Disease.
 No more creative output took place.
 Jean Royle died on October 23rd 2002.

 As an artist she lived always in the shadow of her father’s acheivement and it was inevitable that her own style should be influenced by his, since she was his pupil from a very early age.
 Whilst she admired his work she strove to develop her own style.
 Not seeking to challenge or rebel against established values in art, she chose to use a traditional format to express her love – one might almost say her idolatry – of landscape.